GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 **memory-limit=num**
     Sets the maximum amount of memory a daemon process can use.
 This will have no affect on some platforms as ``RLIMIT_AS``/``RLIMIT_DATA`` with ``setrlimit()`` isn't always implemented.
-For example MacOS X and older Linux kernel versions do not implement this feature.
+For example macOS does not implement this feature.
 You will need to test whether this feature works or not before depending on it.

 .. _virtual-memory-limit: